miguelmota/ethereum-development-with-go-book/zh/event-read-erc20/README.md

 ---
-description: Tutorial on how to read ERC-20 Token smart contract events with Go.
+概述: Tutorial on how to read ERC-20 Token smart contract events with Go.
 ---

 # Reading ERC-20 Token Event Logs